TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.2-multi-component-system/_index.md

 weight: 20
 ---

 Nowadays we rarely deal with a standalone solution.
 Even the solutions we think are standalone consists of multiple smaller components.
 For example, a physical server consists of multiple smaller parts, such as power supply and disks.
-Calculating the availability of the server need to consider the availability of each components and the impact it has on the overall availability.
+To calculate the availability of servers we need to consider the availability of each component and the impact it has on the overall availability.

 ## Components in Series